Reading time:

 Screenshot of a detailed response from Proton Pass' email support

-You’ll always get useful responses via email support
+I got useful responses through email support

-If you need more information, you can reply to this email to ask further questions.
+If you need more information, you can reply to the email to ask further questions.
 Responses to this are equally fast, but you should note that your experience may vary based on the time of day.

 Help Center